| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 Schindler replied, "I knew the people who worked for me.
 When you know people, you

+have to behave towards them like human beings."
 The same question was asked by Poldek Pfefferberg, another

 Schindlerjuden.
 Schindler answered, "There was no choice.
 If you saw a dog going to

+be crushed under a car, wouldn't you help him?"
 In a 1964 interview, standing in front of his dingy

 Frankfurt apartment, Schindler said, "The persecution of Jews in occupied Poland